Beta hydroxycarboxylic acid

-A beta hydroxy acid or β-hydroxy acid (BHA) is an organic compound that contains a carboxylic acid functional group and hydroxy functional group separated by two carbon atoms.
-They are closely related to alpha hydroxy acids, in which the two functional groups are separated by one carbon atom.
+A beta hydroxy carboxylic acid or β-hydroxy carboxylic acid (BHA) is a carboxylic acid containing a hydroxy functional group separated by two carbon atoms.
+They are related to alpha hydroxy acids, in which the two functional groups are separated by only one carbon atom.

-In cosmetics, the term beta hydroxy acid refers specifically to salicylic acid, which is used in some "anti-aging" creams and acne treatments.
-It is used to combat inflammation.
+Reactions

 Upon dehydration, beta-hydroxy acids yield an alpha-beta unsaturated acid.

-Acidic properties

-Compared to non-hydroxylated carboxylic acids, this group of acids is stronger, although less strong than the alpha hydroxy acids.
+Compared to their non-hydroxylated counterpart, beta hydroxy carboxylic acids are stronger, although weaker than the alpha hydroxy acids.
 Due to the larger distance, the intramolecular hydrogen bridge is less easily formed compared to the alpha hydroxy acids.
 The table summarizes some values on the propionic series.

+Occurrence and inventory

+Aldonic acids, a type of sugar acid, are a class of naturally occurring β-hydroxycarboxylic acids.
+They have the general chemical formula HO2C(CHOH)nCH2OH.
+Gluconic acid, a particularly common aldonic acid, the oxidized derivative of glucose.